Competence Before Confidence

 Confidence Vs. Competence

 Competence, on the other hand, is defined as the ability to do something successfully or efficiently.
-Competence is what we develop over time, at training and practice, through hard work and repetition.
-And in the long run, competence is far more useful from a performance perspective than confidence will ever be.
-Competence for the most part is permanent, reliable, and predictable.
-Confidence on the hand can be fleeting and unpredictable.
+Competence is what we develop over time through training, practice, hard work and repetition.
+And in the long run, competence is far more helpful for performance than confidence ever will be.

 Consider The Following Scenario